a6delrahman/Java-Client-Server-Application/README.md

 Scope:
 The entire Unicode character set can be used.
-• All output appears on the command line on both the clients and the server.
+• All output appears on the command line on both the clients and the server.\n
 • Use of Java Sockets for communication between the clients and the server.
 • The server reads the text file with the quiz questions.
 A quiz question consists of one question, each with four possible answers A to C (as in “Who Wants to Be a Millionaire?”).
 • The players / clients receive a question with the three possible answers, A B C, from the server at the same time.